SurrealNumber/CoreTitleInheritance/readme.txt

 when to auto core?
 when inserting will break chain.
 This will only occur if a child is core. answer is if a descendant is core.

+TODO:
+Debug
+Code cleanup (some triggers/effects might be left over from last architecture) Documentation for users (mod page/post etc)
+Change display on character window. xUpdate function calls from entrypoints.
+Localization work (game concepts and others) xGame rule name changes (did not do localization)